Human Rights Impact Assessment

 Mitigation Measures

-• Related policies (e.g. Human Rights Policy, Sexual Harassment Policy, Code of Conduct, Supplier Code of Conduct, Personal Data Privacy Policy)
+- Related policies (e.g. Human Rights Policy, Sexual Harassment Policy, Code of Conduct, Supplier Code of Conduct, Personal Data Privacy Policy, as well as Corporate Governance and Business Ethics, and the Code of Conduct for manufacturers, suppliers of goods, raw materials, and services.

-• Promote occupational Health and Safety through QSE Direction and Plan, GC Management System (GCMS) and other standards (e.g. PSM, OEMS, BCMS, IMS, ISO 45001)
+- Promote employee health and safety through QSE Direction and Plan, GC Management System (GCMS), Safety Talks, B-CAREs, Zero ICU, and other standards such as PSM, OEMS, BCMS, IMS, SWO, ISO 45001, and ISO 14001, including whistleblowing channels.

 Impacts